Reviews And Comparisons Of The Best Juicers For Leafy Greens

 - Minimal Parts To Assemble

 What you need is something called an Auger Juicer.
 These are also called masticating juicers.
 They operate differently than the common centrifugal style juicers.
 What they use is a large auger.
 It looks like a big screw.
 It squeezes the vegetables with incredible power.
 This squeezes the juice right out of the spinach or kale.

 Look at it this way: You want to make a green vegetable drink.
 You will include Spinach, Apples, Celery, Cucumber and Parsley.
 You have two juicers available.
 The first one is a standard cutting centrifugal juicer and the second is an auger juicer.
 Let’s look at how they each will operate.

 The best model on the market is the Omega.
-I have used this for about two years.
+I have used this for about 4 years.
 It is a real workhorse.
 It is quiet, easy to assemble and disassemble and clean, and most importantly it provides the healthy juice.

 Slow Motor: The Omega has a very low speed motor.
 This does not mean weak motor.
 It has an incredibly powerful motor, but it works at a low speed.
 What this means is that your vegetables will not be subjected to heat.
 Remember, heat kills enzymes, vitamins, and nutrients.

 Auger instead of Blades: This is really important.
 The blades simply chop up the vegetables into tiny parts.
 This leaves a lot of juice still in the fruit and vegetables.
 This is a big problem with spinach, kale, parsley, and other greens.
 The blades simply won’t get enough of the juice out.

 Quiet: This was a major selling point.
 I used to use a spinning blade style juicer that made a lot of noise.
 It was like a vacuum.
 The auger is very quiet.
 You could make juice in the middle of the night and not wake up your neighbors.
 And if you’re an early riser who wants to hit the gym before work, you can make a fresh juice before the suns up and not wake a soul.